linklayer/cantact-fw/README.md

-# CANable/CANtact Firmware
+# CANable Firmware

-This repository contains sources for the slcan CANtact firmware modified for the CANable USB to CAN adapter.
+This repository contains sources for the slcan CANable firmware, based off of the CANtact firwmare.
+This firmware should still compile and run on the CANtact.

 ## Supported Commands